History of REA

 He asked the city of Alexandria to bring electricity to him.
 They told him they did not have enough power to service him.

 In 1934, he personally told FDR that something should be done to bring power to rural consumers.

 May 11, 1935, Franklin D. Roosevelt created the Rural Electrification Administration.

 Douglas County Co-op Light and Power Association held its organizational meeting in August of 1935 and was incorporated in November 30, 1935.

 REA’s first General Manager Cliff Hove was determined to see a co-op started here.

 Volunteers went door-to-door signing up farmers for $5 a share.

-June 1st, 1937, construction began on the first line to serve 45 farms including Senator Shipstead’s cabin.
+June 1st, 1937, construction began on the first line to serve 45 farms including Senator Shipstead’s cabin on Lake Irene.

-Douglas County Electric began from humble beginnings at the Douglas County Courthouse; to a building on north Broadway (currently Fort Alexandria); and to a an office in downtown Alexandria.
+Douglas County Co-op Light & Power Association began from humble beginnings at the Douglas County Courthouse; to a building on north Broadway (currently Fort Alexandria); and to a an office in downtown Alexandria.

-In 1948, the co-op changes its name to “Douglas County Electric” but the co-op was growing beyond Douglas County.
+In 1948, the co-op changed its name to “Douglas County Electric” but the co-op was growing beyond Douglas County.
 In June of 1949, the name was finally changed to Runestone Electric Association.